TERREMEMBER/znbase/docs/content/latest/secure/authorization/row-level-security.md

 ## Step 1.
 Create example table

-Open the YSQL shell (`ysqlsh`), specifying the `yugabyte` user and prompting for the password.
+Open the YSQL shell (`ysqlsh`), specifying the `ZNbase` user and prompting for the password.

 ```
-$ ./ysqlsh -U yugabyte -W
+$ ./ysqlsh -U ZNbase -W
 ```

-When prompted for the password, enter the yugabyte password.
+When prompted for the password, enter the ZNbase password.
 You should be able to login and see a response like below.

 ```
 ysqlsh (11.2-YB-2.5.0.0-b0)
 Type "help" for help.

-yugabyte=#
+ZNbase=#
 ```

 Create a employee table and insert few sample rows

 ```
-yugabyte=# create table employees ( empno int, ename text, address text, salary int,
+ZNbase=# create table employees ( empno int, ename text, address text, salary int,
            account_number text );
 CREATE TABLE

-yugabyte=# insert into employees values (1, 'joe', '56 grove st',  20000, 'AC-22001' );
+ZNbase=# insert into employees values (1, 'joe', '56 grove st',  20000, 'AC-22001' );
 INSERT 0 1
-yugabyte=# insert into employees values (2, 'mike', '129 81 st',  80000, 'AC-48901' );
+ZNbase=# insert into employees values (2, 'mike', '129 81 st',  80000, 'AC-48901' );
 INSERT 0 1
-yugabyte=# insert into employees values (3, 'julia', '1 finite loop',  40000, 'AC-77051');
+ZNbase=# insert into employees values (3, 'julia', '1 finite loop',  40000, 'AC-77051');
 INSERT 0 1

-yugabyte=# select * from employees;
+ZNbase=# select * from employees;
  empno | ename |    address    | salary | account_number
 -------+-------+---------------+--------+----------------
      1 | Joe   | 56 grove st   |  20000 | AC-22001